fossasia/susi_installer/docs/raspberry-pi_install.md

 #### Configure and Run SUSI Linux

+Several executables are installed into `~/SUSI.AI/bin`, in particular `susi-config` (configuration utility), `start-susi-linux` (headless start), and `susi-linux-app` (GUI app).

-- Run the configuration generator script.
+- Run the SUSI configuration script.
 This will allow you to customize the setup according to your needs.
 It can be used to modify:
     - TTS service
     - Speech Recognition service